 So, the trick to teaching with comprehensible input is to get a million repetitions in a way that doesn’t feel repetitive.
 Games are one way that make that task easier for me and this game is especially good at giving them lots of repetitions without them realizing it.
 This post outlines the old-school way we play…if you’re feeling techy, here’s the digital version of Parejas.

 Remember that memory game where you spread all the cards out on the table and flipped over two, hoping they were a match?
 Well, instead of pictures, write questions and answers and you’ve got a repetitive and comprehensible input game.
+Or alternately, you can write sentence starters with sentence endings.
 Easy Peesy.
 Either the teacher can prepare the cards beforehand or the students can prepare them in class.
 It works well to review a class story, a class novel, or I use it to review all the fabulous drama in the telenovela Gran Hotel that we’re watching, discussing and obsessed with in Spanish 4.

 To set up: On pieces of Construction Paper and using markers, write out questions and answers, being cautious to write big enough so that when you hold it up, students can read it.
 (Write either a question or answer on a single piece of paper.)